-Using that addiction-based understanding of alcoholism, nearly 14 million Americans are considered to abuse alcohol or are alcoholic, based on the above guidelines.
+Nearly 14 million Americans are considered to abuse alcohol or are alcoholic, based on the above guidelines.

 How Harmful are the Effects of Alcoholism?

-Alcoholism is a habit of far reaching consequences.
-Consider that about half of all convicted murderers admit they were drinking at the time of their offense.
-Think about the fact that every 48 minutes, someone is killed by an alcohol-impaired driver (about 30 per day).
-From that point of view, certainly alcoholism can be deadly!
+Alcoholism is a habit of far-reaching consequences.
+About half of all convicted murderers were drinking at the time of their offense.
+Also, every 48 minutes, someone is killed by an alcohol-impaired driver (about 30 per day).
+From that point of view, certainly, alcoholism can be deadly!

 But what about how alcohol affects the alcoholic himself?
 Sure it’s a bad habit, but can it kill a person?

-There are commonly-known links between alcohol use and major health issues such as liver disease and high blood pressure.
-And there are easily-observed results of drinking like impaired brain and physical function, that stem from alcohol’s interference with the communication pathways in our brains.
+Alcohol use can result in major health issues such as liver disease and high blood pressure.
+Likewise, there are results of drinking that are easily observed like impaired brain and physical function, that stem from alcohol’s interference with the communication pathways in our brains.
 But here are a few less-known facts: